puppetlabs/puppet-docs/source/puppet/3.6/reference/environments.markdown

 >
 > There are two ways to set up environments on a puppet master: **directory environments,** and [**config file environments.**][config_file_envs] Note that these **are mutually exclusive** --- enabling one will completely disable the other.
 >
 > This page is about directory environments, which are easier to use and will eventually replace config file environments completely.

-However, in Puppet 3.5, they cannot:
->
-> - Set [`config_version`][config_version] per-environment
-> - Change the order of the `modulepath` or remove parts of it
->
-> Those features are coming soon, probably in Puppet 3.6.
-TODO dir env stuff
+Things to Know About Directory Environments
+---

+### They Disable Config File Environments

+If directory environments are enabled, they will completely disable config file environments.
+This means:

+* Puppet will always ignore the `manifest`, `modulepath`, and `config_version` settings in puppet.conf.
+* Puppet will always ignore any [environment config sections][config_file_envs_sections] in puppet.conf.

+Instead, the effective [site manifest][manifest_dir] and [modulepath][] will always come from the active environment.

+### Unconfigured Environments Aren't Allowed

+If a node is assigned to an environment which doesn't exist --- that is, there is no directory of that name in any of the `environmentpath` directories --- the puppet master will fail compilation of its catalog.

 Enabling Directory Environments
 -----

-[inpage_enable]: #enabling-directory-environments

-In Puppet 3.5.1 and later TODO dir env stuff, directory environments are disabled by default.
+Directory environments are disabled by default.
 To enable them, you must:

-* Set a value for the `environmentpath` setting in the puppet master's puppet.conf file.
+* Set `environmentpath = $confdir/environments` in the puppet master's [puppet.conf][] (in the `[master]` or `[main]` section).
-    * Most people should set `environmentpath = $confdir/environments`.
+    * You can also set other values for `environmentpath`.
 See the "About environmentpath" section below for more details.
+* Create at least one directory environment.
+See the ["Setting Up Environments on a Puppet Master"][inpage_set_up] section below for details.
-* Create at least one directory environment; you must have a directory environment for every environment that any nodes are assigned to.
+    * You must have a directory environment for every environment that any nodes are assigned to.
 At minimum, you must have a `production` environment.
-    * Most people should move their `$confdir/manifests` directory to `$confdir/environments/production/manifests`.
-See the ["Setting Up Environments on a Puppet Master"][inpage_set_up] section below for details.
+(You can make one quickly by moving your `$confdir/manifests` directory to `$confdir/environments/production/manifests`.)
 * Optionally, set the `basemodulepath` setting for global modules that should be available in all environments.
     * Most people are fine with the default value.
 See the "About basemodulepath" section below for more details.

-### Warning: This Will Disable Config File Environments

-If directory environments are enabled with the `environmentpath` setting, they will completely disable config file environments.
-This means:

-* Puppet will always ignore the `manifest` setting in puppet.conf.
-* Puppet will always ignore the `modulepath` setting in puppet.conf.
-* Puppet will always ignore any [environment config sections][config_file_envs_sections] in puppet.conf.
-* If a node is assigned to a non-existant environment, the puppet master will fail compilation of its catalog.

-Puppet will **always** use environment-specific values for the effective [site manifest][manifest_dir] and [modulepath][]; it will never fall back to a global value if the environment-specific directory is missing.
+Once you do this, directory environments will be enabled and config file environments will be disabled.

 ### About `environmentpath`

+[inpage_environmentpath]: #about-environmentpath

-The puppet master will only look for environments in certain directories, and only if [the `environmentpath` setting][environmentpath] is set, in the `[main]` section of puppet.conf.
+The puppet master will only look for environments in certain directories, listed by [the `environmentpath` setting][environmentpath] in puppet.conf.
 The recommended value for `environmentpath` is `$confdir/environments`. ([See here for info on the confdir][confdir].)

 If you need to manage environments in multiple directories, you can set `environmentpath` to a colon-separated list of directories.
 (For example: `$confdir/temporary_environments:$confdir/environments`.)
 Puppet will search these directories in order, with earlier directories having precedence.

-> **Note:** In Puppet 3.5, there is a problem with setting `environmentpath` in the `[master]` section of puppet.conf, which causes `puppet config print` to display wrong info about the effective modulepath or manifest values.
-You should set it in `[main]` instead.
-TODO is this still a thing?

 ### About `basemodulepath`

 Although environments should contain their own modules, you might want some modules to be available to all environments.
-(Since the environment's module directory comes first in the modulepath, global modules can be [overridden by duplicates in the environment's directory.][modulepath_duplicates])

 [The `basemodulepath` setting][basemodulepath] configures the global module directories.
 By default, it includes `$confdir/modules`, which is good enough for most users.
 The default may also include another directory for "system" modules, depending on your OS and Puppet distribution: